How Much Will I Pay?

 How long does it take to complete this program?

-The Teacher Leadership program can be completed in as few as two years or as many as six.
+The Teaching and Learning program can be completed in as few as two years or as many as six.

 What should I write about in my Personal Statement?